 From the President

-Firstly, I would like to express my thanks for the honour of being elected as your President of this prestigious and historic Institute
+Firstly, I would like to express my pride for in serving as the President of this prestigious and historic Institute- RUSI NSW.

 To both of our Past Presidents, please accept our sincere thank you for the enormous effort(s) that you have made in stabilising and securing the long-term future of RUSI (NSW).

-I want to acknowledge that I represent a 'sea change' of those who have been viewed as acceptable to be President of the RUSI, and my willingness to stand for election is strongly associated with my personal "strategic scan" of how I view the opportunities and challenges available to the RUSI (NSW).
+I acknowledged previously that I represent a 'sea change' of those who have been viewed as acceptable to be President of the RUSI and in my first year of Presidency, I identified and attempted to deal with the following opportunities and challenges available to the RUSI (NSW)

-From my perspective here are the 'big issues' that are strongly influencing my present thinking:-
+The 'big issues' that are strongly influencing my present thinking and actions:-

-• COVID 19 and its associated policies and restrictions have very much changed the way we behave and work - both in personal and professional activities.
+• COVID 19 and its associated policies and restrictions has changed the way we behave and work - both in personal and professional activities.
 In practice many of us have had to learn to relate by technology rather than face to face, and this has accelerated our (already underway) move towards an 'online' RUSI (NSW).

-• The recent and very obvious public concerns raised by the enquiry and report into some alleged ADF practices in Afghanistan, and the social media commentaries that are and still will be unleashed - which will affect both serving and ex ADF members in very unpredictable ways.
+• The very obvious public concerns raised by the enquiries and reports into the ADF, ranging from criticism of equipment purchase decisions, through to alleged inappropriate ADF practices in Afghanistan, and the social media commentaries that are and still will be unleashed - which will affect both serving and ex ADF members in very unpredictable ways.

-• The very promising growth in our RUSI (NSW) electronic presence and influence in the measurable way(s) that our online lectures and articled are being increasingly accessed from all around the world.
+• The very promising growth in our RUSI's electronic presence and influence in the measurable way(s) that our online lectures, seminars and articles are being increasingly accessed from all around the world.

-• The growth in partnership opportunities (with the RAN in Particular) for the RUSI to recognise distinguished achievement in NSW Based ADF training courses.
+• The growth in partnership opportunities for RUSI NSW (e.g. with the ADF NSW based formations) for recognition of distinguished achievement in NSW Based ADF training courses.

-• The emerging recognition that we (RUSI-NSW) need to focus on Defence industries that are NSW based or focused for any potential partnerships, whilst acknowledging the need for a strong National RUSI Network to appeal to Australia and nationally focused Defence industries.
+• The emerging recognition that we (RUSI-NSW) need to focus more on partnering with Defence industries that are NSW based or focused, whilst acknowledging the need for a strong National RUSI Network to appeal to Australia and nationally focused Defence industries.

-• The new capabilities of technology now enable us to have international / non-local guest speakers, as well as significant involvement by those who cannot make a CBD Based weekday lunchtime based event.
+• The new capabilities of technology now enable us to have international / non-local guest speakers, as well as moving to significant involvement by those who cannot make a CBD Based weekday lunchtime-based event.

-• The very great appeal of our new location to engage and impress visitors to our office and library
+• The very great appeal of our new location within the Anzac Memorial to engage and impress visitors to our office and library

-This is a very personal selection, and it is presented so RUSI members can at least understand the logic or factors presently driving my initial thinking as President.
+This is a very personal selection, and it is presented so RUSI members can at least understand the logic or factors presently driving my ongoing thinking as President RUSI NSW. and actions

 Some Current Challenges